Both Dynamic and Static Stretching Play a BIG Role During the Tennis Warm-Up

 Although some research has pointed to the benefits of DS for performance enhancement, a recent systematic review by Behm et al (2016) revealed that neither DS nor SS had any significant effects on performance.
 Meaning, both types of stretching didn’t seem to either hinder or improve subsequent measures of strength, power or speed.
 Many of the studies in this review DID NOT incorporate a warm-up routine...so it's practical effectiveness is definitely in question.

-On the other hand, when performing DS as part of a complete warm-up routine, IMPROVEMENTS in a variety of performance outcomes have been seen.
+On the other hand, when performing DS as part of a complete warm-up routine, IMPROVEMENTS, in a variety of performance outcomes, have been observed on numerous occasions.
 These include shuttle run times, medicine ball throws for distance and vertical jump heights (Behm 2011).
 Why is this the case?
 One reason being that most dynamic stretches have similar movement patterns to those encountered during sport AND at similar movement velocities.
 DS also seems to affect muscle & body temperature and has a role in stimulating the nervous system, providing further evidence for their implementation in a thorough tennis warm-up.

 Stretching During the Warm-Up and Tennis Performance